 In a war that has cost her a lifetime of work, former north Taranaki farmer Angela Potroz says she has finally won a battle.

-The Commerce Commission today announced they intended to take ANZ, ASB and Westpac banks to court for ''misrepresenting'' sales of interest rate swap loans to rural customers.
+Yesterday the Commerce Commission announced that they intended to take ANZ, ASB and Westpac banks to court for "misrepresenting" sales of interest rate swap loans to rural customers.

 But when the global economy fell apart interest rates on the swaps soared and fine print penalty clauses kicked in.

 With the bank refusing to offer the Potrozes any relief and refinancing costs in the millions, the couple said they were doomed to fail.

 In November 2012 they sold four sheep and beef farms valued at $18.85 million in 2010 for just $12.08m after the bank demanded their $11m swap be repaid in full.

 "Someone said they did wrong.
 It wasn't that we were stupid people who got greedy.
 This justifies that we were ripped off.
 For me that battle is won," Mrs Potroz said of the commission's decision.

 "If it goes to court that is the next battle.
 As for what I would like to see happen, that is hard to say.